 There are a couple of other swaddle blankets I have seen recommended, so I will list them for your consideration.
 The Halo Sleepsack Swaddle and the Miracle Blanket.

 - Wet Wipe Warmer: This is definitely not new.
 We have had this since Brayden was a baby.
 He was very unhappy with diaper changes and was much happier with his warm wet wipe (in case you are wondering, my Mom got it for him when she saw that her precious only grandchild didn't like cold wet wipes :) ).
 Kaitlyn didn't mind in the least, so she had cold wet wipes.
 McKenna came along and took after her older brother in her dislike for cold wipes, so I plugged the warmer back in.
+But you don't need one of these--you can also warm the wet wipe in your hand for a few seconds before using it.
 Prince Lionheart Ultimate Wipes Warmer

 - Baby Sling: Yes, you are still on a Babywise blog :).
 I have a couple of good friends who had babies last December.
 They both have this sling.
 I quickly saw the benefits of the sling.
 For me, this is mostly at church.
 After McKenna falls asleep at church, I put her in the JJ Cole Collections Premaxx Baby Carrier where she sleeps.
 I am actually able to hold scriptures and raise my hand to contribute to the discussion.
 My arm doesn't go dead after holding a sleeping baby for a couple of hours!
 It is very nice.
 I have also used it at the park.
 I was able to put McKenna in it one day when I took Brayden and Kaitlyn (and McKenna) without my husband.
 I was able to push Kaitlyn in the swings and admire Brayden as he zoomed down the slide while still having McKenna right with me.
 I have also been able to use it at parties.
 It isn't something I use at home, but it is very handy for many situations.
 If you have older children or have something like church that consistently cuts into naps, you might find this handy also.